ajantis/akka-meetup-sthlm/GREEN_BELT_AKKA.md

 # Green Belt Akka

-This doucment will briefly introduce some important parts of Akka _specific for the implementation of this kata_.
+This document will briefly introduce some important parts of Akka _specific for the implementation of this kata_.

 The official Akka documentation is really good (if we may say so ourselves): [Akka Docs](http://doc.akka.io/docs/akka/2.1.2/)